 All is not perfect with the Starmatic, however.
 This shot shows the strange distortion inherent in the lens.
 It’s noticeable only when you shoot a flat surface straight on like this.
 Also, the viewfinder isn’t accurate.
 I had centered the doorway in the viewfinder when I made this photo.

-I’ve heard that the Starmatic lens is a triplet, but its performance reminds me of a meniscus lens.
-It delivers sufficient sharpness for snapshot-sized prints, but if you look at any of these images at full scan size they are as soft as Wonder bread.
+The Starmatic’s triplet lens delivers sufficient sharpness for snapshot-sized prints, but if you look at any of these images at full scan size they are as soft as Wonder bread.

 To see more from this camera, check out my Kodak Brownie Starmatic gallery!